sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="relinkFileExtensionExtrajs">relinkFileExtensionExtra.js</a>
 [![Download Link.zip](https://img.shields.io/badge/Download-Link.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Link.zip)
-This script is an enhanced version of relinkFileExtension.js.
+This script is an enhanced version of [relinkFileExtension.js](#relinkFileExtensionjs) with more advanced settings for relinking linked files.

 ![Relink File Extension Extra](images/relinkFileExtensionExtra.png)

 ### Usage
-1. Run this script.
+1. Select any linked files, and run this script.
-   If you don't select linked files, all in the document replace.
+   If not selected, all files in the document are replaced.
-2. Choose to Replace or Add.
-   To Replace, you can use regular expressions.
+2. Select either file renaming method.
+   - `Replace` Enter the current file name in the Find field and a new file name in the Replace field.
+   It can also be part of the file name.
+Regular expressions are supported in the Find field.
-   To Add, enter a string to be added to the prefix, suffix, or both of the original file names.
+   - `Add` Enter a string to be added to the prefix, suffix, or both of the original file names.
 3. Enter an extension.
-   If you don't enter an extension, it uses the original file extension.
+   If the extension is the same as the original file, do not enter anything.
+4. To change the folder for the linked file, select a new folder.
+   If the folder is the same as the original file, do not make any selection.
+   To clear the new folder path, hold down the <kbd>Option</kbd> / <kbd>Alt</kbd> key and click the Clear button.

 > **Warning**
 > Missing linked files and embedded link files not replaced.
-> Place the relink files in the same place as the original files.
+> If the find targets a string that contains combining characters, the replacement will fail.

 > **Note**
-> When selecting linked files, select them in the document rather than the links panel.
+> When selecting linked files, select them in the document rather than the Links panel.

 ### Requirements
 Illustrator CS4 or higher